-When a court orders official records of a case to be sealed and such order does not require sealing of the pertinent official records of an administrative licensing agency, the agency is not required to seal its records.
-The agency may seal its records containing information prohibited from disclosure pursuant to R.C.
+When a court orders official records of a case to be sealed but does not require sealing of the pertinent official records of an administrative licensing agency, the agency is not required to seal its records.
+The agency may seal its records with information prohibited from disclosure pursuant to R.C.
 2953.35(A).